cBioPortal/cbioportal/CONTRIBUTING.md

   repo, commit it and push it to your PR's branch.

 ## Pull Request Reviewers Guide
+If someone requests your review on a pull request, read the title and description and assign any other collaborators who would want to know about the proposed change.

+Decide whether you think that your input is needed, and that the PR should wait for your further review before being merged.
+If not, un-assign yourself as a reviewer and leave a comment.

 Here we describe the guidelines for the reviewer.
 Always follow the checks in general, then follow the other checks that apply: